hadoyyo/Applant/README.md

 - 📸 [Screenshots](#screenshots)

 ## Project Overview
 Applant is an application that allows you to manage and control the activities you perform with houseplants.
-Its operation is supported by an external API, which enables the implementation of many helpful functionalities. **The application is available in English language version!**
+Its operation is supported by an external API, which enables the implementation of many helpful functionalities.
+> [!NOTE]
+> The application is available in English language version!

 ## Features
 - 🌱 Adding, deleting and editing owned plants